Powerful quake rocks Myanmar and Thailand and kills more than 150 people

 The 7.7 magnitude quake struck at midday, with an epicenter near Mandalay, Myanmar 's second-largest city.
 Aftershocks followed, one of them measuring a strong 6.4 magnitude.

-Photos from Myanmar's capital, Naypyidaw, showed rescue crews pulling victims from the rubble of multiple buildings used to house civil servants.
+In Mandalay, the earthquake reportedly brought down multiple buildings, including one of the city’s largest monasteries.
+Photos from the capital city of Naypyidaw showed rescue crews pulling victims from the rubble of multiple buildings used to house civil servants.

-At the United Nations, Secretary-General Antonio Guterres said the world body is mobilizing to respond to Myanmar’s appeal for international help.

-But as images circulated of buckled and cracked roads, a collapsed bridge and a burst dam, there were concerns about how rescuers would even reach some areas in a country already enduring a humanitarian crisis.
+But amid images of buckled and cracked roads and reports of a collapsed bridge and a burst dam, there were concerns about how rescuers would even reach some areas in a country already enduring a humanitarian crisis.

 “We fear it may be weeks before we understand the full extent of destruction caused by this earthquake," said Mohammed Riyas, the International Rescue Committee’s Myanmar director.